yuanyang0563/Nonprehensile_Transportation/README.md

 The proposed control algorithms are computationally efficient.

+The length of the prediction horizon is set to $N=5$.

 In sumulations, only 7 ms on average are spent in solving the formulated optimization problems per round.
+Check it!

 ## Installation